djepar/djepar.github.io/BlogEntry.md

 - Video : Module summary : SQL operators and sorting and filtering data

 ## 4 of november
+### Introduction to Databases for Back-End Development by Meta
 Week 3 Sorting and filtering data
 - Module quiz : SQL operators and sorting and filtering data
 - Additional resources